View large image | More photos

 Hollywood declined to divulge the details of his escapades.
 Instead, he was Johnny on the spot for greens reads, finding balls, yardage and confirming club selection.
 Given that I was in a group of all single-digit players, the partnership worked extremely well.

-From the very back, Redstone plays to a par 72 and 7,422 yards.
-One tee up - and there are five sets in all - it's still just under 7,000 yards.
+From the very back, the Golf Club of Houston's Tournament Course plays to a par 72 and 7,422 yards.
+One tee up -- and there are five sets in all -- it's still just under 7,000 yards.

 While some of the holes can play long, the course overall runs fast, which is just the way the PGA Tour players like it.